segrowth/segrowth.github.io/_posts/2023-09-27-what-does-it-mean-to-be-a-software-engineer.md

 <i>Nothing is separated in a complicated software and the same can be said for the natural environment, which we are living in."

-> The software we build is a reflection of the teams and corporations that build that software.
-{: .prompt-tip }

-<i>"Since when I was little, I had a passion or interest for technology, when I say technology is not just software,
+<i>"Since when I was little, I had a passion or interest for technology, initially hardware.
-it's also hardware.
-I was always like fixing and breaking stuff, most of the time breaking and then fixing it by myself.
+I was always like fixing and breaking things, most of the time breaking and then fixing it by myself.
 That's the best way to learn in my opinion.

+<i>I've started working from a young age basically when I was 15.
+I was selling goods, this gave me that possibility to interact with different people and
+it provided me with that window of how to interact with others and understanding `How they behave?` and `What their goals are?`
+This experience it gave me that level of emotional intelligence that it's very useful and helpful in software engineering collaborative efforts.

-<i>My first experience with software engineering was actually in high school.
+<i>My first experience with software was in high school.
 We had this session or let's a class actually,
-was for learning a very old programming language, which I'm not recalling the name right now.
+that was for learning a very old programming language, which I'm not recalling the name right now.

 <i>During the lesson time, I was approaching the teacher like, okay, you're dictating us how these functions
-are working or how these loops are being done and so on.
-But how can I touch this stuff?
-I wanted to build something with it!
+are working or how these loops are being done and so on, but `How can I touch this stuff?
+I wanted to build something with it!`
 She gave me some directions and the first thing that I built was basically a program that allowed packaging software products for windows.

-<i>I don't know, it gave me a new perspective, I really liked and enjoyed the experience.
+<i>The experience, it gave me a new perspective, I really liked and enjoyed it.
 That's when I decided that, okay, I want to learn this, I want to learn how to build stuff.
 I want to go into the software world, not just hardware.

 <i>I decided that on my university path, I'm going to pick something related to technology itself.